Solva Community Council • Cyngor Cymuned Solfach

 Solva Community Action Plan

-The famous Solva Fireworks are organised by a committee of Solva Council – 2020’s date will be announced on this website.
+The famous Solva Fireworks are organised by a committee of Solva Council.
+Unfortunately, the 2020 display was cancelled.

 Funding is by donations, so please remember to bring your loose change – or notes! – for the collection buckets.
 Collection tins are also located in local businesses throughout the year.